sandwichfarm/nadar/README.md

 # NADAR

-NADAR is a tool to check where your Nostr posts are visible across different relays.
-It checks relays listed as online and reports their status, including latency.
+NADAR is a tool for finding nevents and naddrs across the Nostr network.
+It discovers relays using NIP-66 and searches them to locate specific events.

 ## Features

-- Check event visibility across multiple Nostr relays
+- Find nevents and naddrs across the Nostr network
-- Support for both hex and bech32-encoded event IDs
-- Real-time latency measurements
+- Real-time search status with color-coded results
+- Automatic relay discovery via NIP-66
-- Modern, responsive UI built with Svelte and Tailwind CSS
+- Modern UI with Svelte and Tailwind CSS
-- Filter results by relay URL

 ## Development